Decision Making Policy

 Pre-Review

 Manuscripts submitted to ESTS will undergo a pre-review process before they may be progressed to the review phase.
-During pre-review all submissions will be checked to ensure that they have met the basic requirements for submission (such as word limits, permissions to use and specifications for data/imagery, Chicago style, thoroughness and appropriate formatting of bibliographic references, document formatting, author anonymity, etc.).
-Authors should prepare their manuscripts in conformity with our Submission Guidelines to ensure conformity with ESTS styling.
+During pre-review all submissions will be checked to ensure that they have met the basic requirements for submission (such as word limits, permissions to use and specifications for data such as images, Chicago style 17th Edition, thoroughness and appropriate formatting of bibliographic references, document formatting, author anonymity, etc.).
+Authors must prepare their manuscripts to conform with ESTS Submission Guidelines.

 After the basics are approved, submissions will then go into a phase of substantive pre-review during which editors will thoroughly read and discern whether the submission is appropriate for ESTS.
-Typically, authors should expect a pre-review decision within two weeks of submission.
+Typically, authors should expect a pre-review decision within one month of submission.

 Peer Review Process